Problem Solving and Design

 The deliverable is a requirements document that lists:

-This is where decomposition and abstraction are most useful: the programmer breaks the big problem into sub-problems and identifies only the data and behaviour that matter.
+This is where and abstraction are most useful: the programmer breaks the big problem into sub-problems and identifies only the data and behaviour that matter.

 The design stage produces a blueprint for the solution before any code is written.